rails/rails/guides/source/active_record_basics.md

 This will create a `Product` model, mapped to a `products` table at the database.
 By doing this you'll also have the ability to map the columns of each row in that table with the attributes of the instances of your model.
-Suppose that the `products` table was created using an MySQL statement like:
+Suppose that the `products` table was created using a MySQL statement like:

 ```sql
 CREATE TABLE products (